lei-zhang/rl_cmdstanr/README.md

 In addition, I let the function print out stan diagnostic messages; also, I include the computation of LOO for model comparison.

 Note: when `test = T`, the wrapper function will only run 1 chain with 2 samples.
-This test mode is ideal for debug stan models.
+This test mode is ideal for debugging stan models.

 ___